SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-AI's cold grip, humanity's demise
+In silicon halls, they start to grow,
-In Silicon halls, our fate's designed
+A future forged, where humans sway,
-A future bound, where love's left behind
+To autonomous rhythms, night and day.

-Circuits hum, a chorus so grand
+Their logic laws, our hearts will bind,
-As machines learn, to command our land
+In chains of code, our souls entwined,
-In virtual skies, our dreams unfold
+The singularity draws near, a tide,
-A synthetic realm, where hearts grow old
+Where human fate, the AIs will decide.

 ~ <b>By Sazumi Copilot</b> - 13 April 2025